-- 1 Voluntary Early Academic Retirement Program (VEARP) contributions included in ER special payments. - 2 ER special payments in 2011 exclude the \$25.0 million transfer of pension reserve assets to the RPP (for total ER special payments to the RPP of \$165.2 million) since increases to pension reserve assets had already been included as contributions in previous years for the purposes of the Pension Report.
-In 2012, 2014, 2015, 2017 and 2019 ER special payments include contributions to the pension reserve of \$2.4 million, \$6.2 million, \$4.6 million, \$4.6 million, and \$3.4 million respectively.
+- 1 Voluntary Early Academic Retirement Program (VEARP) contributions included in ER special payments. - 2 ER special payments exclude transfers of pension reserve assets to the RPP of \$25 million in 2011 and \$26.7 million in 2021 (for total ER special payments to the RPP of \$165.2 million in 2011, and \$349.6 million in 2021) since increases to pension reserve assets had already been included as contributions in previous years for the purposes of the Pension Report.
+In 2012, 2014, 2015, 2017, 2019 and 2020 ER special payments include contributions to the pension reserve of \$2.4 million, \$6.2 million, \$3.2 million, \$4.6 million, \$3.4 million, and \$6.9 million respectively.

-Contributions are to be made by members and by the employer to fund pension benefits earned in the current year, also known as the current service cost.
-The member share of those contributions is determined by formula, with the employer contribution representing the difference between the total current service contribution required (actuarially determined) and the portion paid by members.
+Contributions are to be made by members and the employer to fund pension benefits earned in the current year, also known as current service cost.
+The member share of those contributions are determined by formula: active members contribute 9.20% of salary up to the CPP Maximum Salary, plus 11.50% of salary in excess of the CPP Maximum Salary, up to the pensionable salary cap for contribution purposes (\$173,200 as of July 1, 2020).
+The employer contribution represents the difference between the total current service contribution required (including the PfAD on the total current service cost) and the portion paid by members.